 Your refund date is determined by the start date for your classes.
 The checks can be picked up in the Finance/Student Account Office (note: NOT the Financial Aid office!) room 276 in the LEC or electronically disbursed to you through CASHNet.
 Signing up for electronic refunds can be done on Agresso under your “My Student Account” link.
 You can check on your disbursements and the credit balance amount by looking at your Student Account in the Student Records area of the web site

-Loan origination fees will increase on October 1, 2016.
+Loan origination fees will decrease on October 1, 2017.

 How can I get workstudy eligibility?